qudratyunusov/qudratyunusov/Roadmap.md

 * Enable sorting by Title / Serial / etc. in the panel "_Game List_".
 * Reverse cache files in /dev_hdd1/.
 Ask _BlackDaemon_ to get them.
 * Implement new module functions.
 Specifically (ordered from more to less important):
-    * cellPamf: Used by games like _Disgaea 3: Absence of Justice_.
     * cellNet: Used by games like _Pinballistik_.
 * Implement more lv2 SysCalls.
 Specifically (ordered from more to less important):
     * 350 used by games like _PixelJunk Eden_.